joelkoz/omni-schema/README.md

 OmniSchema.defineObjectType(name, jsClassName, props, baseType, toString, fromString) OmniSchema.defineEnumerationType(name, optionSpec, props, baseType)
 ```

+All of the above allow you to specify a 'name' of a new data type, or a pre-existing data type.
+If a pre-existing data type is used, your specification is merged into the pre-existing data type.
+For this reason, it is common to define a "namespace" property when creating properties for a specific plugin (like a UI or DB plugin).
+See the source code in `types.js`, as well as in
-See the source code in "types.js" for examples on how to use.
+`plugins/*.js` for examples on how to use.

 Schema field properties